EwanColquhoun/loadsheet-planner/README.md

 4. Change the current working directory to the location where you want the cloned directory to be made.
 5. Type **git clone**, and then paste the URL copied from GitHub.
 6. Press **enter** and the local clone will be created.
-7. To install the project libraries enter the following commands into your IDE terminal:
+7. To install the project library (GSPREAD) enter the following command into your IDE virtual environment terminal:
-> pip3 install fpdf

-> pip3 install fpdf2
+> pip3 install gspread
 8. To run the application from your IDE you need to run the 'run.py' file in a server.
 To do this in GitPod you enter the following into the terminal:
 > python3 run.py
+9. (Optional) To run the Loadsheet planner without the google sheets implimentation you need to just remove the call for the 'spreadsheet()' function from the 'main()' function.

 [Back to top](<#contents>)
 # Credits